-The mission of the CLS Law School Fellows program is to encourage and train law students to seek and study biblical truth as it relates to legal institutions and the study and practice of law.
+The CLS Law School Fellows program is designed to encourage and train law students to seek and study biblical truth as it relates to legal institutions and the study and practice of law.

 The CLS Law School Fellows program is designed for students who are currently in their first or second year of law school.